 This funding source refers to partnering with private, non-profit and community stakeholders for the provision, maintenance, and renewal of municipal assets.
-The City has been proactive in seeking resource-sharing partnerships to varying degrees of success, with notable examples being the Powerade Centre (private sector operating and management partnership), use of Rosalea Park with the Brampton Tennis Club (community-based partnership), ongoing discussions with the YMCA to develop a community centre at Torbram-Sandalwood Park, and many others.
+The City has been proactive in seeking resource-sharing partnerships to varying degrees of success, with notable examples being the Powerade Centre (private sector operating and management partnership), use of Rosalea Park with the Brampton Tennis Club (community-based partnership), ongoing and emerging partnerships with both the Peel District School Board and the Dufferin Peel Catholic District School Board, and many others.
 Brampton's approach is consistent with many other municipalities (Toronto, Mississauga, Ajax, and Whitby) that have employed staff with expertise to seek out alternate sources of revenue to offset both capital and operating costs.
 This approach serves to sustain the provision of recreation and parks facilities while reducing the fiscal impacts on residents.
 The City of London is a notable example that has developed a unique partnership whereby the City and the YMCA program a facility as a collective and registration for programs and memberships are offered by both organizations.
 This seamless approach reduces both capital and operating costs for both organizations.